SOHANBOSE/-Linkfire--Website-Traffic-Analysis/README.md

 Data Description
 The data set provided (traffic.csv) contains web traffic data ("events") from a few different pages ("links") over a period of 7 days including various categorical dimensions about the geographic origin of that traffic as well as a page's content: isrc.

-Practicalities
-Please work on the questions in the displayed order.
-Make sure that the solution reflects your entire thought process - it is more important how the code is structured rather than the final answers.
-You are expected to spend no more than 2-3 hours solving this project.